DMClVG/Toy/docs/toy_reference.md

 ## Indexing

-Dictionaries can be indexed using traditional bracket notation.
+Dictionaries can be indexed using traditional bracket notation, or the member-of operator.
 Existing elements can be accessed or overwritten, or new ones inserted if they don't already exist this way.

 ```
 dictionary["foo"] = "bar";
 print dictionary["foo"];
+print dictionary.foo; //syntactic sugar
 ```

 ## Insert(k, v)